-In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326), Measurement of Credit Losses on Financial Instruments ("ASU 2016-13") and also issued subsequent amendments to the initial guidance, ASU 2018-19, ASU 2019-04, ASU 2019-05, ASU 2019-10, ASU 2019-11, ASU 2020-02, ASU 2020-03 and ASU 2022-02 (collectively, "Topic 326"), to introduce a new impairment model for recognizing credit losses on financial instruments based on an estimate of current expected credit losses.
+Recently Issued Accounting Pronouncements Not Yet Adopted: In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326), Measurement of Credit Losses on Financial Instruments ("ASU 2016-13") and also issued subsequent amendments to the initial guidance, ASU 2018-19, ASU 2019-04, ASU 2019-05, ASU 2019-10, ASU 2019-11, ASU 2020-02, and ASU 2020-03 (collectively, "Topic 326"), to introduce a new impairment model for recognizing credit losses on financial instruments based on an estimate of current expected credit losses.
 Topic 326 requires financial assets measured at amortized cost to be presented at the net amount expected to be collected.
 The measurement of expected credit losses is based on relevant information about past events, including historical experience, current conditions, and reasonable and supportable forecasts that affect the collectability of the reported amounts.
 An entity must use judgment in determining the relevant information and estimation methods that are appropriate in its circumstances.
-The Company adopted ASU 2016-13 on December 26, 2022.
-Entities will apply the standard's provisions as a cumulative-effect adjustment to retained earnings as of the beginning of the first reporting period in which the guidance is effective.
-There was no impact on the Company's unaudited condensed consolidated financial statements at adoption.
+The Company expects to adopt Topic 326 on December 26, 2022.
+Although the Company is currently evaluating the impact of its pending adoption of Topic 326, the Company does not expect it to have a material impact on its consolidated financial statements.

 In December 2019, the FASB issued ASU No. 2019-12, Income Taxes (Topic 740), Simplifying the Accounting for Income Taxes ("ASU 2019-12"), which intends to simplify the guidance by removing certain exceptions to the general principles and clarifying or amending existing guidance.
 ASU 2019-12 is effective for fiscal years beginning after December 15, 2021, and interim periods within fiscal years beginning after December 15, 2022.
-The Company adopted ASU 2019-12 during fiscal year 2022 and there was no material impact on the Company's consolidated financial statements for the year ended December 25, 2022 or on the unaudited condensed consolidated financial statements presented herein.
+The Company expects to adopt ASU 2019-12 on December 26, 2022.
+Although the Company is currently evaluating the impact of the adoption of ASU 2019-12, the Company does not expect it to have a material impact on its consolidated financial statements.